About George Bonanno

 While traveling the Eastern US, I decided to settle for a while in Northampton, Massachusetts.
 Not long after, I again found myself in the role of caring for others, this time working directly with severely psychotic patients as part of the de-institutionalization of Northampton State Psychiatric Hospital.
 The experience made a profound impression on me, as did my observation that some of the patients seemed to recover surprisingly quickly after moving out of the hospital.

 I decided to learn more about psychology and enrolled at nearby University of Massachusetts at Amherst.
-It had been 9 years at this point since I finished high school, actually barely finished, and I was unsure about my ability to manage college life.
+It had been 9 years at this point since I had (barely) finished high school.
+I was unsure about my abilities.
 It turned out my worries were for naught.
-I breezed through my freshman year classes, and was then offered a generous scholarship to study at Hampshire College, a small private school nearby.
+I breezed through my classes and by the end of my freshman year, I had been offered a generous scholarship to study at nearby Hampshire College.

 Buoyed by these successes, I next had the incredible good fortune to be accepted to study for a doctoral degree in Clinical Psychology at Yale University.
 There I formed an enduring bond with another excellent mentor, Jerome L. Singer, who taught me to think like a clinical scientist.
 I remember with great fondness that when Jerry pondered a common assumption about some aspect of behavior he always asked, "Where is the data?" (i.e., Where is the evidence to support this assumption?).
 This simple phrase would have an enormous impact on me as I moved forward into my own independent research career.

 I continued painting off and on over these years but to my surprise, while earning my Ph.D, my output accelerated.
 I drew and painted portraits, as well as landscapes and still lifes, and found modest success in showing my work in local galleries.
-I even pondered, albeit briefly, pursuing a career as a painter but gave up the idea, in part because figurative art was not in vogue in those days.
-But more importantly, my passion for research and the life of the mind had begun to blossom.
+I even pondered, albeit briefly, pursuing a career as a painter.
+I eventually gave up on that idea, in part because figurative art was quite unfashionable in those days.
+But more importantly, my passion for research and the life of the mind was coming into full bloom.

 I received my Ph.D. from Yale in 1991 and, that same year, married Paulette Roberts.
 Paulette and I inaugurated our life together by moving to San Francisco where I began a 3-year stint as a post-doctoral research fellow at the University of California, San Francisco (UCSF) in the lab of renown trauma researcher Mardi Horowitz.